Author Index

 Gary Giroux

-Gary Giroux is the Shelton Professor of Accounting at Texas A&M University.
+Gary Giroux is the Shelton professor of accounting at Texas A&M University.
 The author of five books, including Earnings Magic and the Unbalance Sheet (2006) and Dollars, Scholars, Scribes & Bribes: The Story of Accounting (1996), he has also published over 50 articles in journals such as Accounting Review, Accounting, Organizations and Society, and the Journal of Accounting and Public Policy.

 Michael Givant